smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 [INFO] Final Memory: 23M/360M
 [INFO] ------------------------------------------------------------------------
 ```
 *Any message other than **[INFO] BUILD SUCCESS** indicates a build error.
-Do not install the output war files are report the fault to the
+Do not install the output war files and report the fault to the
 development team.

-# 2.Installing web services in Tomcat
+# 3.Installing web services in Tomcat

-## 2.1 Web Services
+## 3.1 Web Services

-### 2.1.1 RIF Services
+### 3.1.1 RIF Services

 rifServices.war
 From: C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifServices\target
 To: C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps

-### 2.1.2 Taxonomy Service
+### 3.1.2 Taxonomy Service

-1)
+1) Chnage to the taxonomyServices/target directory
-In local RIF tree, go to
+In local RIF tree, go to...rapidInquiryFacility/taxonomyServices/target, e.g. C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\/taxonomyServices/target
-….rapidInquiryFacility/taxonomyServices/target

-2)
+2) Build using *maven*
 mvn –Dmaven.test.skip=TRUE install

-3)
-Copy ‘taxonomyServices.war’ into Tomcat webapps as with rifServices
+3) Copy ‘taxonomyServices.war’ into Tomcat webapps as with rifServices

 (The XML file used for this is *ClaML.dtd* which is stored in \rifServices\src\main\resources).
 A complete ICD10 version is available from SAHSU
 for Organisation compliant with the WHO licence.

-## 2.2 RIF Web Application
+## 3.2 RIF Web Application

 Create RIF4 in web-apps, cd: